 1250 Santana Way, Corona, CA 92881

 Citrus Park is quite popular with local families because of its many amenities.
 At Citrus Park, there are so many opportunities for fun!
-Enjoy the playground, picnic area, soccer field, baseball field, and if you visit on a warm day, take advantage of the splash pad.
-(The Citrus Splash Zone is open daily from 10:00 am to 7:00 pm from May 1 to September 30th).
+Enjoy the playground, picnic area, soccer field, and baseball field, and if you visit on a warm day, take advantage of the splash pad.

 2785 Cabot Dr. Suite 145, Corona, CA 92883

-iPlayology is a popular indoor children’s playground, designed for children ages 1 to 11 years old.
-Kids can have fun bouncing, jumping, sliding, running, and climbing in this 7,600-square foot facility.
+iPlayology is a popular indoor children’s playground, designed for children ages 1 to 10 years old.
+Kids can have fun bouncing, jumping, sliding, running, and climbing in this 7,600-square-foot facility.
 The site is a popular venue for birthday parties so be sure to check ahead before visiting to ensure that the facility is open for play when you wish to visit.
 Families praise the friendly staff, fair prices, and cleanliness at iPlayology.